WinVector/Examples/UsingGeomStep/UsingGeomStep.md

 The step functions propagate flat lines forward from quote revisions, correctly indicating what ask price and bid price were in effect at all times.
 Trades are shown as dots since they have no propagation.
 Each item drawn on the graph at a given time was actually know by that time (so a person or trading strategy would also have access to such information at that time).

-Trades that occur nearer the ask price can be considered "buyer initiated" and trades that occur near the bid price are considered can be considered seller initiated, which we can indicate through color.
+Trades that occur nearer the ask price can be considered "buyer initiated" and trades that occur near the bid price are considered can be considered "seller initiated", which we can indicate through color.

 ``` r
 mids <- (lastKnownValue(NA,quotes$quoteTime,quotes$askPrice,trades$tradeTime)+